PostHog/posthog.com/contents/blog/writing-for-developers.md

 The world is full of information - if you can get them right, it's more valuable to give recommendations distilled from the information available.

 It's especially interesting to read well-reasoned contrarian points of view.
-For example, at PostHog we focussed on engineering instead of sales from very early on - it's therefore interesting to learn why we did this and the impact it had.
+For example, at PostHog we focused on engineering instead of sales from very early on - it's therefore interesting to learn why we did this and the impact it had.

 Do: